How To Change From Cash to Accrual

-Last Updated: 05/07/2015
+Last Updated: 07/20/2023

 Table of Contents

-To convert from the cash to accrual method, the first step involves gaining an understanding of the difference between the two methods.
+To convert from the cash to accrual method, the first step involves gaining an understanding of the underlying reason for the change—a better matching of revenues and expenses.
 When using the cash method of accounting, revenue and expenses are recognized only when cash is received or paid.
-Yet, modern payment conventions have allowed for more flexible options in addition to the remittance of cash at the point of sale.
+Yet, modern conveniences have allowed for more flexible payment options in addition to the remittance of cash at the point of sale.
 Thus, a company's cash balances do not always move in sync with revenue.
-On the expense side, businesses may choose to pay one lump sum to vendors and take delivery of supplies throughout the year as needed.
-The accrual method of accounting seeks to incorporate cash payment versus revenue differences.
-Revenue is captured when earned and expenses are recognized when incurred, not necessarily when paid for.
+Revenue accruals can be used to record sales income earned when cash has not yet been received.

 Accounts Affected by a Cash to Accrual Conversion

 Under the cash method, cash received from customers is the sole basis for revenue recognition.
-Conversely, under the accrual method, sales income may be recognized even if a company has not received cash payment.
+Conversely, under the accrual method, sales income may be recognized even if a company has not received a cash payment.
 How is this new revenue amount determined?
 The accounts receivable register is often the best way to identify revenue earned but not yet received.

 Some companies request a partial prepayment for a job before work is begun.
 Under the cash method of accounting, any down payments or prepayments are recorded as revenue when received.
-But when you are aiming for revenue recognition under the accrual method, customer prepayments are classified as a liability on the balance sheet and taken to income when the relevant work is complete.
+But when you are aiming for revenue recognition under the accrual method, customer prepayments are classified as a liability on the balance sheet and only taken to income when the relevant work is complete.

 Accounts Payable and Other Accrued Expenses

 Under the cash method of accounting, expenses are recognized when bills are paid.
-At year-end, bookkeepers may have received bills for expenses incurred in December that are not paid until the next fiscal year.
+At year end, bookkeepers may have received bills for expenses incurred in December that are not paid until the next fiscal year.
 In this instance, if a company follows the accrual method, an accounts payable account is set up on the balance sheet as a liability and the balancing entry increases expenses.
 Once the bills are paid, the accounts payable account decreases, along with cash.